xdan/jodit/JODIT-DEVELOPMENT-GUIDE.md

 import { Some } from './some';
 ```

-## Prefer Full File Paths and Use the Jodit Namespace
+## Prefer Full File Paths and the Jodit Namespace

-For better tree-shaking, reduced code cohesion, and to avoid circular dependencies,
+For better tree-shaking, reduced code coupling, and to avoid circular dependencies,
-it is preferable to use full file paths instead of shortcuts.
+use full file paths instead of shortcuts.
-Additionally, use the `jodit` namespace instead of relative paths.
+Also, prefer the jodit namespace over relative paths.

-Wrong:
+Incorrect:

 ```typescript
 import { trim, isString, htmlspecialchars } from '../core/helpers';
 ```

-Right:
+Correct:

 ```typescript
 import { trim } from 'jodit/core/helpers/string/trim';